Common Name: peach

 Width: 12 to 15 ft

-The peach tree is a low growing but broad multi-stemmed tree, with its heights, often equaling their spread that can be 15’ to 25’.
-This forms a rounded crown that has upward reaching branches.
-These trees are fast-growing but often do not have a long life span, usually between 1 and 20 years.
+The peach tree is a low-growing but broad multi-stemmed tree and forms a rounded crown that has upward reaching branches.
+These trees are fast-growing but often do not have a long life span, usually up to 20 years.
 The leaves are lanceolate in shape and are dark green.
 Flowers are showy and can range in colors from pure white to deep red.
 These flowers are pleasant smelling and some cultivars are grown just for their flowers and will not produce fruits.
 Peach trees are self-pollinating so there is no need for male and female trees.
 On fruiting cultivars, the fruits will mature in the mid to late summer and can be 3” in size.
 A mature tree can yield 50 to 150 pounds of fruit in a year.

 Where it grows: